MikkoDT/MEXE_Electives_2_Finals_Project_Machine_Learning_2025/MEXE_E2_Finals/Capuno_Del Rio_Crop Recommendation Dataset/README.md

   - **Cleaning steps:**
      - The dataset was checked for invalid entries, duplicates, and missing values before modeling.
 The absence of missing data was verified with a null-value check.
 To evaluate feature distributions and identify outliers, descriptive statistics and visual inspection were employed.
 No rows were eliminated because the values remained within acceptable ranges, ensuring the dataset's authenticity and validity.
   - **Train–test split:**
+     - An 80%–20% ratio was used to divide the cleaned and scaled dataset into training and testing sets.
+To ensure that the results could be repeated, the random_state option was fixed.
+Prior to splitting, feature variables (X) and the encoded target variable (y) were kept apart, enabling appropriate model training and objective performance assessment on unseen data.

 ## 4. Model and Results
 - **Model used:**